Download Now

 Any non-time-dependent finite element analysis contains the following steps,

 To ensure stable analysis performance and reliable result approximation, meshing is important.
-Meshing is the process to create finite elements and to connect those elements to formulate a set of functions.
-Finite elements are created by separating the known geometry with imaginary lines, and the elements are then connected with each other by specifying nodal connectivity at the element boundaries.
+Meshing is the process of creating finite elements and connecting those elements to formulate a set of functions.
+Finite elements are created by separating the known geometry with imaginary lines, and the elements are then connected by specifying nodal connectivity at the element boundaries.
 Every element can be represented by a set of matrices (shown later), and connecting the elements essentially compiles the individual matrices into 1 structural matrix.

 2. Types of Finite Elements

-Based on the shapes, these are the following type of finite elements:
+Based on the shapes, these are the following types of finite elements:

 In this article, we are going to introduce each type of finite element, explain their pros and cons, and when to use each type.